Film Development & Scanning at Nice: A Complete Guide 2025

 Film Stock, ISO, Process, and Format

-Each roll’s specific details are included to guarantee that it’s developed and scanned correctly:
+Each roll’s specific details are included to guarantee that they’re developed and scanned correctly:

-ISO (e.g., ISO 400) – Does not effect processing but can be valuable insight when you’re looking back at your uploaded photos.
+• ISO (e.g., ISO 400) – Does not affect processing but can be a valuable insight when you’re looking back at your uploaded photos to see how your film ISO affected your shots.

-Format (e.g., 35mm, 120) – Makes certain the film is handled in the appropriate scanning and development equipment.
+• Format (e.g., 35mm, 120) – Makes certain the film is handled with the appropriate scanning and development equipment.

 Scan Quality